varletjs/varlet/packages/varlet-ui/src/chip/docs/en-US.md

 ### Block Flex

+Set the chip to block level through the `block` attribute

 ```html
 <var-chip type="primary" block>Block Chip</var-chip>
 ```

 ### Can Close Chip

-Add the `closeable` attribute to display the closing icon of the label, and use the `close-name` attribute to customize the style of the closing icon (`close-name` must be used when `closeable` is used)
+Set the `closeable` attribute to the chip that can be closed, and use the `close-name` attribute to customize the icon style of the chip that can be closed (used when `closeable` is used)

 ```html
 <var-chip closable v-if="show" @close="show = false">Can Close Chip</var-chip>